jiayihoffman/jiayihoffman.github.io/_posts/2025-04-08-SecurityRobot-MotorEncoder.md

 ### The Purpose of Motor Encoder in ROS
 #### Odometry

-In robotics, odometry (or odom for short) refers to the method of estimating a robot’s position and orientation over time based on  the sensor data from wheel encoders.
+In robotics, odometry (or odom for short) refers to the method of estimating a robot’s position and orientation over time based on sensor data from wheel encoders.
 In ROS, odometry is published as messages on the /odom topic.
-Specifically, encoders are used to track how far each wheel has turned, and the ROS nodes utilize this data to estimate:
+Specifically, encoders track how far each wheel has turned, and the ROS nodes utilize this data to estimate:

 * Distance traveled
 * Robot’s pose (position and orientation)